buzzfeed/design/product-design-roles.md

 <br>

 ## <a id="associate_product_designer"></a>Associate Product Designer
-<i>The associate level is focused on learning established processes and design patterns.
-Designers should seek out mentorship from other designers on the team as well as work directly with their manager on growth opportunities.</i>
+<i>Associate Product Designers work with guidance while actively seeking mentorship, focusing on learning established processes and design patterns.
+They take ownership of small and mid size projects.
+They work frequently with their manager to receive direction on more challenging or ambiguous problems and to define growth opportunities.</i>

 ### Visual Design
 Demonstrates taste in layout, typography and visual hierarchy.
-Uses our Design Principles, as well as existing style guides and previous Product Design work to represent the BuzzFeed brand.
+Uses our Design Principles, as well as existing style guides and previous Product Design work to represent our brands.

 ### UX Design
 Has conceptual familiarity with information architecture, multi-step and cross-platform flows.
 Considers potential states (errors, successes, dead-ends) in their work.

 ### Patterns
-Follows existing visual and UX patterns established on BuzzFeed to ensure a consistent, intuitive experience.
+Follows existing visual and UX patterns established established across our brands to ensure a consistent, intuitive experience.

+### Product Thinking
+Familiar with the vision and key objectives for their product area.
+With support from their design manager and product manager, considers how their designs can support that vision.

 ### Process
 Learns and executes our defined design process, which includes project definition, design exploration, idea refinement, building and learning.
+Takes guidance from their design lead or design manager on how best to manage speed and quality based on the scope and potential impact to users and/or revenue.

 ### Toolkit
 Employs design tools to solve and communicate user flows, interaction and motion.
-These tools include sketching, diagramming, interface design tools (Sketch, Photoshop, Illustrator), production HTML/CSS for the Web, or native prototyping tools (Framer, Principle) for Mobile.
+These tools could include sketching, diagramming, interface design tools (Figma, Sketch, Photoshop, Illustrator), production HTML/CSS and Javascript, platform SDKs (Xcode, Android Studio) or native prototyping tools (Framer, Principle.

 ### Transparency
-Shares work early and often and seeks out constructive feedback from their manager, stakeholders, teams and the Product Design team — in Basecamp (at least once per week for active projects), presentations and Crits — and actively works with their manager to filter and prioritize this feedback.
+Shares work early and often and seeks out constructive feedback from their manager, stakeholders, teams and the Product Design team and actively works with their manager to filter and prioritize this feedback.
+Documents all work throughout the lifecycle of a project.

 ### Data
-Begins every project by partnering with User Research and Data Science to define what qualitative and quantitative data will be important in their work.
-Interfaces with those teams throughout the design and development process, making changes to the product based on their analysis and recommendations.
+Begins every project by partnering with their design lead, manager, or product manager to define what qualitative and quantitative data will be important in their work.
+Interfaces with with User Research and Product Analytics throughout the design and development process, making changes to the product based on their analysis and recommendations.

 ### Fluency
 Communicates with product leads and engineers in their language, designing with consideration for their cares and concerns.
 Proactively works with their manager to negotiate thoughtful design outcomes when there are cross-discipline concerns.